jcouv/jcouv.github.io/_posts/2015-08-14-git-internals.md

 We'll cover `objects`, `refs` and `HEAD`.

-### objects folder
+### Objects folder
+The `.git/objects` folder looks like this:
+    <SHA-1 named files>
+    pack file and index file

 All objects are store in this folder, using their SHA-1 identifier as filename (the first two characters of the identifier are used as sub-folder).
 The objects can optionally be packed, in which case they get moved into a pack file, which comes with an index file.

-So the folder looks like this:
-    <SHA-1 named files>
-    pack file and index file

 As we've seen, each type of object holds different kind of information:
 * blob (contents of a file)